 Other than that, video content can boost conversion rates.
 According to statistics by Hubspot, emails with videos have an increased click rate of 300%

 People are also more likely to make a purchase if they see a product or service in a video.
 That’s because videos help potential customers visualize the use of their product which increases the chances of buying them.

 Not only that, videos are also great investments because they can be repurposed from time to time easily, so you don’t need to create a new one each time.
 Repurposing them also makes them a great tool to reach out to different audiences.

 Since different platforms sometimes don’t have the same user demographics, repurposing videos and publishing them in different places help brands reach out to a broader audience.

-Although all these points sound great, videos aren’t instantly made and need some skills and efforts to create.
+Although all these points sound great, videos aren’t instantly made and need some skills and effort to create.
+It requires skills like scripting, recording, editing etc with the best laptop or computer that can support the required software.
 This is why some businesses go to professionals or agencies specializing in explainer videos to help them out.

 Explainer videos and presentation videos take more effort and might require a sufficient budget.
 However, customer testimonials, vlogs, and live streams don’t require much.
 So, if you’re a bit tight on budget, these types of videos might be one of the best options for you.

 These types of videos are also watched by many customers because they provide value for them.
 It gives them information about the product and informative content in a digestible form.
 Due to this, they are highly demanded in content marketing.